jawed500/TestFrameWork/PITCHME.md

 ![CI Test Process](template/img/CI_TestProcess.png)
 ---
 ### Test candidate automation?
-1. Return on Investment
+1. Test must effectively exercise the use of the components and test must be run often
-2. Test must effectively exercise the use of the components and test must be run often.
+2. Return on Investment
 3. Complex business logic
 4. Large data
 5. Different sets of users